hharnisc/hharnisc.github.io/_drafts/20-questions-to-ask-before-joining-at-a-startup.md

 ## Funding

-When it comes to funding it is more than just understanding the burn rate.
-Getting to know who is investing in the company and some history can be very telling.
+There are many factors in startup funding to consider.
+While getting information about cash on hand and burn rate are important, it is beneficial to understand who is investing along with some history on their past investments.

 Let's start with the basics.
-You need to know the total amount of funding, how much cash they have on hand (preferably that day) and the burn rate.
-This gives you an idea of the scale that the company is operating at as well as understanding how quickly they're spending cash.
+Ask for total amount of funding, how much cash they have on hand (preferably that day) and the burn rate.
+With this information you can get a picture of the scale the company is operating as well as how quickly they're spending cash.

-After learning about operating costs and spending it is important to ask who has invested into the company.
+After learning about operating costs and spending dig into who has invested into the company.
 The investors can have a profound impact on the company culture and the direction of the company.
-Tools like [AngelList](https://angel.co/) and [Crunchbase](https://www.crunchbase.com/) can give you information about previous investments and if they're an individual you can usually find them on LinkedIn.
+Tools like [AngelList](https://angel.co/) and [Crunchbase](https://www.crunchbase.com/) provide information about previous investments.
+Individual investors can usually be found on LinkedIn.

-While a bit forward, ask if the company has failed to make payroll in the last year.
+While it may seem a bit forward, ask if the company has failed to make payroll in the last year.
 If they have struggled to make payroll in the past, this makes choosing the startup a riskier venture and might be a signal that the founders are having trouble raising money.

 ```
 9. What is the total amount of funding raised?